openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 (1b) The Issuer-initiated flow begins as the Credential Issuer generates a Credential Offer for certain Credential(s) that it communicates to the Wallet, for example, as a QR code or as a URI.
 The Credential Offer contains the Credential Issuer's URL and the information about the Credential(s) being offered.
 This step is defined in (#credential_offer).

-(2) The Wallet uses the Credential Issuer's URL to fetch the Credential Issuer metadata as described in (#credential-issuer-metadata).
+(2) The Wallet uses the Credential Issuer's URL to fetch the Credential Issuer metadata as described in (#credential_issuer_metadata).
 The Wallet needs the metadata to learn the Credential types and formats that the Credential Issuer supports, and to determine the Authorization Endpoint (OAuth 2.0 Authorization Server) as well as Credential Endpoint required to start the request.
 This specification enables deployments where the Credential Endpoint and the Authorization Endpoint are provided by different entities.
 Please note that in this example the Credential Issuer and OAuth 2.0 Authorization Server correspond to the same entity.

 (3) The Wallet sends an Authorization Request to the Authorization Endpoint.
 The Authorization Endpoint processes the Authorization Request, which typically includes the End-User authentication and the gathering of the End-User consent.
 Note: The Authorization Request may be sent as a Pushed Authorization Request.